BeSpunky/angular-google-maps/wiki/Injectable-Services.md

 # Buildup
 I ❤ Google Maps.
 It's awesome!
 But if you've worked with Google Maps API before, you know...
-Everything is so damn complicated! 😪 Type conversions, manually calculating geometries, recursively building a bounds object, keeping track of your objects...  🤦‍♂️
+Everything is so damn complicated!
+Type conversions, manually calculating geometries, keeping track of your objects... 😪

+I mean, come on...
+Do I really need to extract all coords from my polygons and markers, then calculate and create a bounds object myself??
+Why can't I just pass my overlay objects to `fitBounds()` and let it do the work for me?? 🤦‍♂️

+Well, with `@bespunky/angular-google-maps`... you can!
-Apart from components and directives, the library gives you access to powerful tools to do all the heavy-lifting 🏋️‍♂️ for you:
+Apart from components and directives, the library gives you access to powerful tools to do all the heavy-lifting for you 🏋️‍♂️:

 # [GoogleMapsApiService](/Injectable-Services/GoogleMapsApiService)
 Wrappers use this service internally, but you can use it too.
 Gives you access to underlying low-level operations, and saves you the need of injecting any of the other services into your components.